Aristotelhss/Moderation-Assistant/README.md

 **``2.3``** Starting up the bot <br>
 Start the bot up by running the command `node index.js` in the terminal.
 For more information please [click here](https://github.com/reconlx/discord.js-tutorials/tree/recon-handler#command-handler).

-### (The bot is up and running)
-Congrats if the bot is up and running if its not and you face error you can get support by joining our discord server.
-[Click here to join](https://discord.gg/xCCpfth).